THUDM/ChatGLM-6B/README_en.md

 The full model implementation is on [HuggingFace Hub](https://huggingface.co/THUDM/chatglm-6b).

+Or you can download model manually and put at `model` directory.

 ### Demo

 We provide a Web demo based on [Gradio](https://gradio.app) and a command line demo in the repo.
 First clone our repo with: